jjloomis/youtube-account-basics/creating-a-google-account.md

 # Creating a Google account

-A Google Account gives you access to YouTube, Google Analytics, Google+ and Gmail.
+A Google account gives you access to YouTube, Google Analytics, and Gmail.
 Use your Google account credentials \(username and password\) to sign into all of these services.

 1. Go to [google.com](https://www.google.com/).
 2. Click the **Sign In** button.